Salman-Moosa/Salman-Moosa/README.md

 - 👋 Hi, I’m @Salman-Moosa
 - 👀 I’m interested in App & Web Development
-- 🌱 I’m currently learning about Kotlin
+- 🌱 I’m currently mainly foucused on learning about Kotlin, Html and Python.
 - 💞️ I’m looking to collaborate on regarding App & Web Development
 - 📫 How to reach me through email